 The masks were then removed from the water, rinsed, and left to air dry.
 5 masks were tested this way, and each was exposed to this process 50 times.
-These 5 masks were then tested against a sample of 5 masks that had not been washed at all.
-The end results showed no difference in filtration efficacy between the unwashed masks and those that were washed 50 times.
+These five masks were then tested against five masks that had not been washed.
+The end results showed no difference in filtration efficacy between the unwashed masks and those washed 50 times.

-In lab tests, the filter has also performed very well and the filter is one of the most capable that I’ve seen.
+In lab tests, the filter has also performed very well, and the filter is one of the most capable that I’ve seen.
 The mask has been tested for NaCL (a particle filtration efficiency test), BFE (bacteria filtration efficiency), and VFE (viral filtration efficiency).
-BFE and VFE testing was carried out by Nelson Labs and NaCL testing by TTRI (Taiwan Textile Research Institute).
+BFE and VFE testing was carried out by Nelson Labs, and NaCL testing was by TTRI (Taiwan Textile Research Institute).

-For both the BFE and VFE tests (with 5 samples tested) the filter achieved > 99.9% filtration.
+For both the BFE and VFE tests (with five samples tested), the filter achieved > 99.9% filtration.
 This was carried out using particles with a mean particle size of 3.1μm at a flow rate of 28.3 litres/minute.
 In all of the VFE tests, there were no detected plaques downstream of the mask.

-In the NaCL testing carried out by TTRI 10 samples were tested achieving an average filtration rate of 99.97%.
+In the NaCL testing carried out by TTRI, 10 samples were tested, achieving an average filtration rate of 99.97%.
 The lowest recorded result out of the tested samples was 99.93%.
-This testing was carried out at a flow rate of 85l/min and with particles 0.075μm.
+This testing was carried out at a flow rate of 85l/min with a particle size of 0.075μm.

 Due to the nanofibre construction of the filter, the mask is also exceptionally light and provides relatively low breathing resistance.
-The only other mask I have tried with lower breathing resistance is the Bloo Mask – a mask that also uses a nanofibre filter.
+The only other masks I have tried with such low breathing resistance are the Bloo Mask and Airgami – both of which are incredibly breathable.

 Despite being so light and thin, the mask doesn’t suffer from mask collapse.
 This occurs with many lighter masks as they tend to be made from less sturdy materials – materials that can easily interfere with breathing.
 Happy Masks utilise a ‘beak design’ with the front of the mask protruding a few centimetres in order to prevent difficulties breathing.

 Following the light and simple design of the mask, the ear loops are made from an elastic string that is very lightweight.
-Both earloops come with a small bead on them allowing the user to make some adjustments to the tightness of the mask.
+Both earloops come with a small bead on them, allowing the user to adjust to the mask’s tightness.

 These strings are thin, however, and can cause some pain behind the ears after long periods of wear.
-This is somewhat offset by how light the mask is though, and I found the pain to be less than some other masks that rely on ear-loops.
-However, I prefer masks that use neckbands (such as Purar Masks) and headbands.
+This is somewhat offset by how light the mask is, though, and I found the pain to be less than some other masks that rely on ear loops.
+However, I prefer masks that use neckbands and headbands.

 As I mentioned in the design section, Happy Masks rely on the wire nose-piece and earloops to achieve a good fit.
 There is no foam around the nose area, and a secure seal relies entirely on the wire.
 The ear loops are adjustable and allow for some degree of fitting the mask.

-I am using the medium mask and I found that to achieve a decent fit I had to pull the beads on the ear loops about halfway up the elastic string.
-It might just be my face shape, but I had to essentially halve the length of the ear loops to achieve a fit I was comfortable with.
+I am using the medium mask, and I found that to achieve a decent fit, I had to pull the beads on the ear loops about halfway up the elastic string.
+It might just be my face shape, but I had to essentially halve the length of the ear loops to achieve a comfortable fit.
 Luckily, that’s no big deal since the loops are designed to be adjusted.

 The most common area to experience leaks with cloth masks is around the nose.
 Since this is the most varied surface with large angles, it’s hard to achieve a perfect fit here.
 On the other hand, the cheeks and chin are quite flat and allow for a far less difficult seal.

-Even when I tightened the mask I had some leaks around my upper nose area.
-While I was able to get the mask to seal around the sides of my nose, I had difficulty with the top-most point of the mask.
+Even when I tightened the mask, I had some leaks around my upper nose area.
+While I could get the mask to seal around the sides of my nose, I had difficulty with the topmost point of the mask.
 I could still feel the majority of the air exiting through the filter, but I could feel warm air exiting near my eyes.

-This leak did become much smaller after adjusting the mask properly and tightening it as I mentioned earlier.
+This leak did become much smaller after adjusting the mask properly and tightening it, as I mentioned earlier.
 However, it is still there even after spending a good amount of time adjusting the mask and trying to remove it.
-In saying that, I have experienced very few cloth masks where I have been able to fully remove leaks around the nose area.
+In saying that, I have experienced very few cloth masks where I have been able to remove leaks around the nose area fully.

 I would be interested in testing the mask with either a longer piece of wire that is a few centimetres longer on both sides or with a piece of memory foam around the nose.
 I’m unsure if these would remove the leak entirely, but I would be interested to see the results.
 I have been told that Happy Masks is currently testing a longer piece of wire based on customer feedback.

-June 2021 update: Happy Masks has since released an updated version of the mask that features a longer nose-piece and that is shaped slightly differently.
-After testing this mask over a few weeks I have found the fit to be much better than on the model that I initially reviewed.
+June 2021 update: Happy Masks has since released an updated version of the mask that features a longer nose-piece, and that is shaped slightly differently.
+After testing this mask over a few weeks, I found the fit to be much better than the model I initially reviewed.
 While there are still minor leaks, the fit has been improved significantly.
 I will keep my initial thoughts here as I believe that it shows how Happy Masks is open to customer feedback and how they are constantly working to improve their masks.

 Overall, I found that the fit was decent for a cloth mask.
-While I wasn’t able to fully remove the leak near my nose, I was able to minimise it.
-Further, there are very few cloth masks that I am able to fully remove the leaks on – it’s very hard to create a mask that fits everyone perfectly.
+While I couldn’t fully remove the leak near my nose, I was able to minimise it.
+Further, there are very few cloth masks that I am able to remove the leaks on fully – it’s very hard to create a mask that fits everyone perfectly.

 Lifespan & Cost

 Further, Happy Masks should be replaced after 250 hours of wear.
-If you are wearing the mask for 2 hours every day, this equates to around 4 months of wear.
+If you wear the mask for 2 hours daily, this equates to around four months of wear.
 While this does depend on local air quality conditions, you should be able to expect to get around this lifespan from each Happy Mask.

-Out of all of the reusable cloth masks that I have tested on this website, Happy Masks have some of the best filters.
-Not just in regards to filtration in lab tests, but also in regards to breathability, lifespan and overall comfort.
+Out of all of the reusable cloth masks I tested on this website, Happy Masks have some of the best filters.
+Not just in regards to filtration in lab tests but also in regards to breathability, lifespan and overall comfort.

-I believe that nanofibre filters are the way of the future when it comes to masks and filtration.
-I am very happy to see this technology being used in Happy Masks as it’s still much less common in reusable masks than melt blown technology.
+I believe that nanofibre filters are the way of the future regarding masks and filtration.
+I am very happy to see this technology being used in Happy Masks, as it’s still much less common in reusable masks than melt-blown technology.

 Happy Masks are also very light and are very easy to wear.
-This is one of the least intrusive masks that I have worn, and it’s easy to put on for a short trip outside such as when I supermarket shopping.
-On the other hand, it’s also proven quite comfortable over longer periods of wear.
+This is one of the least intrusive masks I have worn, and it’s easy to put on for a short trip outside, such as when I go shopping On the other hand, it’s also proven quite comfortable over longer periods of wear.

-In fairness, I want to mention again that there are very few masks where I am unable to fully remove leaks.
-I have only used 3 or 4 cloth masks that allow me to fully remove leaks and even these encounter issues at times (such as when exercising).
-Everyone’s face is different and this mask may fit others better or worse than me.
+In fairness, I want to mention again that there are very few masks where I can remove leaks fully.
+I have only used 3 or 4 cloth masks that allow me to remove leaks fully, and even these encounter issues at times (such as when exercising).
+Everyone’s face is different, and this mask may fit others better or worse than mine.

 Finally, I also want to mention that I believe this mask would be a good choice for children.
 Realistically, children’s masks are hit and miss because you will never be able to achieve a leak-free seal on children – they are just too active and love to touch/adjust their masks.
-Happy Masks are quite loose-fitting but are still able to achieve a decent seal.
+Happy Masks are quite loose-fitting but can still achieve a decent seal.